rkoeninger/ShenScript/docs/interop.rst

 .. function:: valueFromArrayTree(x)

    .. note:: This function might not be needed if :js:`consFromArrayTree` already covers what it does.

+.. function:: valueOf(name)

+   Returns the value of the global symbol with the given name.

+   :param string name: Name of global symbol.
+   :returns:           Global symbol's value.
+   :throws:            Error if symbol is not bound.

 .. function:: valueToArray(x)